pebauer68/tree/README.md

 It is fast(see performance) and scriptable.
 Debugging on function level offers single stepping.
 For debugging of single commands icr or crystal play should be used.
-Vars and functions are stored in runtime extendable hashes
+Vars and functions are stored in hashes with public access
-with public access via the CLI and your scripts.
+via the CLI and your scripts.

 ## Installation